multi-coop/datami-documentation-content/texts/tutorial/tutorial-contribution-send-en.md

 So your proposal has been correctly sent.

-You can now close the notification and go on with your life.
+You can now close the notification, congratulate yourself for helping the file's owner, and go on with your life with a bit of good karma.

 > **Note** : The "branches" button is now activated so you can find your proposal back later.